Moroccan Lamb, Lima Beans and Spinach Soup

 Posted on 12th of December, 2011 by Lévana

+This soup is overlaid with Moroccan flavors, and smells as heavenly as it tastes.
 For many years, my classroom was in Lincoln Square Synagogue.
-When I made this soup at a cooking demonstration, a large group of people who were taking a Chumash class in a room next to my kitchen lined up at my door at the end of their class, telling me how terribly hard it had been to concentrate on what their poor teacher was trying to tell them because the smell of the soup was driving them so crazy.
 The teacher himself later told me that he found teaching exquisite torture on Monday nights.
 I could have told them what I had known all along: Man does not live by spirituality alone!

 This soup could easily be a complete meal, with the addition of some good bread and a green salad.